dylanerichards/tic-tac-toe/README.md

 The `Board` is represented as an `Array` with 9 openings (8 indexes).
 Each of these openings contains a `Cell`.
 There is an attribute on `Cell` instances called `value` that stores either an X or an O.

-The board, with its `WINNING_COMBINATIONS` constant is also aware of which indexes need to be filled in order for there to be a potential winner.
+The board, with its `WINNING_COMBINATIONS` constant, is also aware of which indexes need to be filled in order for there to be a potential winner.

 The sauce is in `#winner?`, where we iterate over each combination in `WINNING_COMBINATIONS`, and check to see if each of those indexes contain the same value.